gboeing/ppde642/syllabus/readme.md

   - 20%: final project
   - 10%: active participation in classroom and on Slack

-Assignments must be submitted via Blackboard by 23:59 pacific time on their due date.
-Late assignment submissions will be deducted one letter grade per day.
-Late final project submissions will not be accepted or graded.
+See the schedule below for due dates.
+Submit everything via Blackboard by 23:59:00 pacific time on their due dates.
+I will grant you a 24 hour, no questions asked, grace period to submit late without penalty.
+The submission window closes completely after this grace period and no further submissions will be accepted or graded.
 Please submit early to avoid any last-minute headaches such as slow uploads, weak internet connections, or temporary system outages.
-If you have any technical issues when submitting, contact USC IT.
-It is solely the student's responsibility to ensure that all submissions have gone through on time, so please visually confirm successful submission in the system.
+If you have any technical issues when submitting, contact USC IT well before it is due.
+It is solely the student's responsibility to ensure that all submissions have gone through on time, so please visually confirm complete successful submission in the system.
 The timestamp in the submission system is our official record: if it says you're late, you're late.

-You can expect grades to be posted within two weeks.
+Grades in this course represent holistic qualitative assessments of your performance relative to both the assignments' instructions as well as your peers' performance given the same instructions and time.
+They reflect what you have demonstrated you know.
 Grades are non-negotiable.
+You can expect grades to be posted within two weeks of the assignment's due date.